sandwich-coder/CubeDimAE/README.md

 ### Datasets

-Datasets used in the experiment are as follows:
+Datasets used are as follows:

 1. S-curve (2-dimensional)
 2. Swiss roll (2-dimensional)